dschen080/MoCap_TCP_Win/README.md

 # MoCap_TCP
-A c++ TCP program for sending and receiving specific message written by wwyang
+A c++ TCP program for sending and receiving specific message. contributed by wwyang ZJGSU